 Here is a list of the pioneers of Mother Language:

 Professor Mazisi Kunene is a world-renowned author of majestic poems.
 He wrote and published poetry in isiZulu and then translated his poems into English.
 In 1993, UNESCO made Kunene Africa's poet laureate and in 2005 he was awarded the title of South African National Poet Laureate in acknowledgement of his dedication to “foregrounding and championing” African literature and languages.

 - Dr Hleze Kunju

 Dr Hleze Kunju is the man behind Rhodes University's first PhD thesis.
 Dr Hleze Kunju’s doctoral thesis has been described as a milestone for isiXhosa academic writing and is an inspiration in the quest for a decolonised and transformed education system in South Africa.

 - Brian Ramadiro

-Brian Ramadiro is doing ground-breaking work in rural schools in the Eastern Cape, empowering teachers and pupils in Eastern Cape schools.
+Brian Ramadiro is doing ground-breaking work in rural schools in the Eastern Cape, empowering teachers and pupils in that province's schools.
 Ramadiro has been working in the field of education for almost 20 years.
-He started in adult education, moved on to youth work and, later, education policy research.
-Ramadiro and his team have been able to redesign classrooms, train and provide classroom support to more than a 100 teachers and source and create materials that work in overcrowded, bilingual classrooms using isiXhosa and English.
+He started in adult education, moved on to youth work, and later to education policy research.
+Ramadiro and his team have been able to redesign classrooms, train and provide classroom support to more than 100 teachers and source and create materials that work in overcrowded, bilingual classrooms using isiXhosa and English.